-It’s essential to continue these efforts, but the only way we’ll emerge from this crisis is with proper treatment and a vaccine.
-And we won’t beat this disease fully until we beat it everywhere, so we need to ensure vaccines and medicines reach people at risk wherever they are, regardless of nationality or income.
+Even with vaccines being rolled out, we know that we won’t beat this disease fully until we beat it everywhere, so we need to ensure vaccines and medicines reach people at risk wherever they are, regardless of nationality or income.
+Our Vaccine Access Test monitors that progress.

 How long does it normally take to develop a vaccine?

-What will it take to develop a COVID-19 vaccine?
+What did it take to develop a COVID-19 vaccine?

 What does global vaccine distribution typically look like?